Tehreem-Iqbal/Tehreem-Iqbal.github.io/_posts/2025-12-03-Setting Up environment for debugging sliver c2.md

 sliver >
 ```

 Sliver will store the implant source in: `~/.sliver/slivers/windows/amd64/<GENERATED IMPANT NAME>/src`.
-In this case it has stored it in `~/.sliver/slivers/windows/amd64/ROUND_OPIUM/src`.
+In this case its stored in `~/.sliver/slivers/windows/amd64/ROUND_OPIUM/src`.
 Open the implant source code folder in a new vscode windows.

 #### **Configure VSCode for Remote Debugging**

-Under `src/` folder, create `.vscode/launch.json` and add the following configuration:
+Under `src/`, create `.vscode/launch.json` and add the following configuration:
 ```json
 {
     "name": "Debug Implant",